- Running multiple businesses at the same time is possible, but it takes a special team and a supportive board of directors.

 Some people are born with the entrepreneurial bug.
 For these people, the excitement and grind of starting and running a business are so motivating they want to do it repeatedly.

-While some serial entrepreneurs will launch, build and exit the companies they start, others want to continue running their first venture while working on the second (or third or fourth, etc.).
+While some serial entrepreneurs will launch, build and exit the companies they start, others want to continue running their first venture while working on the second (or third, fourth, etc.).
 It can certainly be done, but it takes a lot of hard work and dedication to each of your businesses.

-Managing your responsibilities
+Managing your business responsibilities

 As you've probably learned from your current business experience, entrepreneurship requires wearing a lot of different hats.
 You need to be organized and know your priorities to stay on top of things – and that's just for one company.
 Your biggest priority as a multibusiness entrepreneur is prioritization itself, said Emily Miethner, CEO and founder of FindSpark and MGC Social, and owner of two Long Beach, New York, food trucks.

 "Knowing how to effectively split your time to ensure both businesses thrive is definitely a skill," Miethner said.
 "It's important to have the systems and processes in place – and, of course, the team – to ensure you can scale and handle both."

 "I go by the philosophy [of getting] the challenging things done first during the day," said Loren Ridinger, co-founder of Market America and SHOP.com, and founder of Motives Cosmetics.
 "Once those are done, I can then enjoy the rest of the day and be creative."

 Time management is one of the toughest challenges of running multiple businesses.
 You need to determine when you'll spend time on each business and how you will delegate different business tasks.
 It's nearly impossible to run multiple businesses without an excellent team helping you manage your responsibilities.
 In some cases, it may even help to hire an assistant to help you keep track of your different responsibilities.